7asimon/CMPT120-Project/README.md

 Type sleep when in the real world to return to your dream.

-ALWAYS Type search to look for an item in your location.
+Type search to look for an item in your location (heavily recommended).

 Type take item name to take an item once you find it.